Ocss884/Biostat821-finalproj/README.md

 # **US Covid-19 Vaccination Visualization Project**
 The US Covid-19 Vaccinations is a simple web application presenting the recent progress of COVID-19 vaccinations in United States for each state based on data from CDC.
-This project has been served at Heroku, online access link [here](https://rocky-chamber-42445.herokuapp.com/)
+This project has been served at Heroku, online access link [here](https://rocky-chamber-42445.herokuapp.com/).

 ## Snapshot
 ![snapshot](main/static/img/snapshot.png)

-## **Features**
+## **Features Intended to Implement**
 1. Interactive US Map: Create an interative US map visualizing the current total doses allocation by state/territory.
 2. Time slider: Plot the comparison of vaccine allocations between Pfizer and Moderna with a slider showing the allocaion history.
 3. Race plot: Provide an animation for top 10 most allocated states over time.